Stability of weak disorder phase for directed polymer with applications to limit theorems: Model and results

 \end{enumerate} \end{theorem}

-While not stated in the literature, the proof of the CLT for site disorder Theorem \ref{thmx:clt} can presumably be adapted to bond disorder.
-Theorem \ref{thm:clt_prob} is potentially weaker than that adaptation because it only covers the interior of the weak disorder phase.
+While not stated in the literature, the proof of the CLT for site disorder Theorem~\ref{thmx:clt} can presumably be adapted to bond disorder.
+Theorem~\ref{thm:clt_prob} is potentially weaker because it only covers the interior of the weak disorder phase.
 However, it is widely expected \cite[Open Problem 3.2]{C17} that strong disorder holds at the critical temperature $\beta_{cr}$, i.e., that the weak disorder phase is open.

-We think that the argument can be extended to prove convergence of the finite dimensional distributions, i.e. that for every $0\leq t_1<\dots<t_k\leq 1$ the $kd$-dimensional probability measures
+We think that the argument can be extended to prove a full invariance principle in probability, see Remark~\ref{rm:invariance}, but since the result is not new we do not try to prove the most general statement.